tareqimbasher/NetPad/docs/technical-docs/README.md

 This section of the wiki contains technical documentation about how NetPad is built, architectural diagrams and tutorials to get you started reading and contributing to the NetPad code base.

-> This section of the wiki is new and more content is being added continuously.

 ## :books: Tech Stack <!-- {docsify-ignore} -->

 * .NET